shelbourn/FreeCodeCamp_Challenges/README.md

 * Successfully figured out a way to vertically center columns within a row in Bootstrap
 * Completed 'Bio' section with the exception of the content.
 Currently it has placeholder text
 * Hours Completed: 3

+### Day 45 (08/11/2016)
+* Continued working on my Portfolio Version 2
+* Successfully figured out a way to vertically center elements within a Bootstrap section
+* Successfully figured out a way to vertically center columns within a row in Bootstrap
+* Completed 'Bio' section with the exception of the content.
+Currently it has placeholder text
+* Hours Completed: 3